-The Albany GA Convention & Visitors Bureau employs landing pages to register and inform runners seeking to participate in its annual marathon.
+The Albany, GA Convention & Visitors Bureau employs landing pages to register and inform runners seeking to participate in its annual marathon.
 This page looks different from its parent page, visitalbanyga.com.
-It’s designed to appeal to the target audience but stays on brand with its color palette.
+It’s designed to appeal to the target audience but stays on-brand with its color palette.
 Albany promotes its Civil Rights Trail using a landing page designed with the elements and style of Visit Albany, GA.
 This strategy works well as the Trail is a collection of places and events also featured individually under the EXPLORE section of visitalbanyga.com.
 A landing page allows for a more collective narrative that does a good job selling the Trail as an experience.

 Landing pages can help a brand-building campaign take off.

-Visit Columbus GA is a long time digital client of Stamp.
+Visit Columbus GA is a long-time digital client of Stamp.
 When new opportunities and challenges in the market appeared, we launched a new campaign based on updated research.
 The Chattahoochee River flows through the lively Uptown district of Columbus.
 The power of the river was harnessed to create the world’s longest urban whitewater course.
 A visitor can take part in several different classes of whitewater experiences depending on the time of day, then zip line across the river from Georgia to Alabama and then zip line back across to Georgia to eat a fantastic meal only steps away from the river.
 The excitement created by the extraordinary outdoor offerings found in Columbus was the genesis of the “Go All Out” campaign.
 Print, social and digital ads drove potential travelers to this landing page with the unique URL goalloutcolumbusga.com.
 Several CTAs directed users to pertinent parts of VisitColumbusGa.com.

 In addition to being recognized with multiple regional awards, the “Go All Out” campaign produced an amazing ROI for Columbus.
 In the first four months of the campaign, traffic to the website increased by 21% year over year.
-The economic impact of hotel stays was 57% over the 2016 goal and generated a total of $35.4M in sales & lodging tax revenue.

 Landing pages for initiatives put pertinent information one click away from the community it serves.